Read summarized version with:

 - Submit selected data to platforms like CDP or regulatory portals.

-ESG reporting isn’t a one-off exercise.
-Each cycle gives you new insights into how your organization is performing and where it can improve.
+Each ESG reporting cycle gives you new insights into how your organization is performing and where it can improve.
 You may expand your coverage over time by tracking more suppliers, adding new ESG metrics, or aligning with updated frameworks.
 Data quality often improves with each cycle, and reporting becomes more integrated with business planning.

 Major ESG Reporting Frameworks and Standards

-Once you know which ESG topics to report on, the next step is choosing how to structure that reporting.
-That’s where frameworks and standards come in.
-They tell you which metrics to include, how to calculate them, and how to communicate your data in a way that’s useful to others, whether that’s investors, regulators, or customers.
+Choosing the right structure for your ESG data is just as important as the data itself.
+Frameworks and standards provide the necessary blueprints, telling you which metrics to include, how to calculate them, and how to communicate your data in a way that’s useful to others, whether that’s investors, regulators, or customers.

 Some frameworks are designed for general use, others are sector-specific, investor-focused, or required by law.
-Increasingly, these frameworks are aligning or being combined to reduce complexity for companies reporting in multiple markets.
+To reduce the burden on companies reporting in multiple regions, many of these systems are now aligning or merging to create a more unified global approach.

 There are two types of ESG reporting frameworks: